 There are no minimum spacing requirements so it's okay to install extra outlets which makes a lot of sense to avoid potential tripping hazards or damage to electrical cords.
 BUT contractors are trained to use the minimum number of outlets and other materials, to reduce waste and manage profitability which is important too.
 The bottom line is you can't avoid putting in enough electrical outlets to satisfy code requirements but you can install more outlets and decide where they go.

-Creative Solutions for Electrical Outlets
+Creative Solutions for Hidden Kitchen Outlets

 There is a solution for every challenge and by investing time, you will find the right solution for your particular need.
 When you have an island, there are usually overhangs on one or 2 sides.
 It's easy to put the electrical box upside down, underneath the counter top as shown to the left.
 That is the perfect solution for the outlet which prompted this article (photo top left).